 The HMANA Data Release Policy describes the full set of requirements placed on data users as a condition of their use of HMANA supplied data.
-Key points of the Data Release Policy include adherence to ethical behaviors, appropriate citations, thresholds for co-authorship, and adherence to appropriate scientific principles and peer review.
+Key points of the Data Release Policy include adherence to ethical behaviors, appropriate citations, co-authorship, and adherence to appropriate scientific principles and peer review.
 All users of HMANA supplied data must seek and receive permission from HMANA.
-As a service to the prospective user and to the hawk watches, HMANA will facilitate the process and obtain permissions from the hawk watches when various thresholds are reached in accordance with this Data Submission Policy.
+As a service to the prospective user and to the hawkwatches, HMANA will facilitate the process and obtain permissions from the hawkwatches when various thresholds (see below) are reached in accordance with this Data Submission Policy.
 HMANA will provide data to the researcher after permissions have been obtained.

 - Category 1: No permissions will be sought by HMANA, regardless of the volume or type of data being used.
-In effect, this option enables the hawk watch to delegate the responsibility of data stewardship to HMANA, allowing HMANA to give permissions directly to the requestor without contacting the hawk watch.
-Hawk watches will be notified of all requests to use their data.
-Researchers will be required to acknowledge all hawk watches whose data are used in their publications.
+In effect, this option enables the hawkwatch to delegate the responsibility of data stewardship to HMANA, allowing HMANA to give permissions directly to the requestor without contacting the hawkwatch.
+Hawkwatches will be notified of all requests to use their data.
+Researchers are required to acknowledge all hawkwatches whose data are used in their publications.

-- Category 2: Permission for data release from the hawk watch will be sought by HMANA if 20% or more of data used by the requestor, as measured in count days, is derived from that hawk watch.
-For awareness and feedback, hawk watches will be notified of all requests to use their data.
-Researchers will be required to acknowledge all hawk watches whose data are used in their publications.
+- Category 2: Permission for data release from the hawkwatch will be sought by HMANA if 20% or more of data used by the requestor, as measured in count days, are derived from that hawkwatch.
+For awareness and feedback, hawkwatches will be notified of all requests to use their data.
+Researchers are required to acknowledge all hawkwatches whose data are used in their publications.

-- Category 3: Permission for data release from a hawk watch will be sought by HMANA if the requestor will use any data from that hawk watch.
-Researchers will be required to acknowledge all hawk watches whose data are used in their publications, as well as conform to any other conditions specified by the administrator of that hawk watch.
+- Category 3: Permission for data release from a hawkwatch will be sought by HMANA if the requestor will use any data from that hawkwatch.
+Researchers are required to acknowledge all hawkwatches whose data are used in their publications, as well as conform to any other conditions specified by the administrator of that hawkwatch.

-Unless explicitly restricted by the site administrator in HawkCount, HMANA will make available to the requestor the contact information of the site administrator for each hawk watch whose data will be used by that requestor.
+Unless explicitly restricted by the hawkwatch site administrator, HMANA will make available to the requestor the contact information of the site administrator for each hawkwatch.
 This is important to allow prospective data users to learn more about these data, the methodologies of how the data were gathered, and to offer co-authorship to individuals for adequate interpretation of their data and any subsequent publication resulting from the use of their data.

 Privacy Statement: Other data collected in the HawkCount database are names and contact information of site administrators, observers, other contributors, and email forwarding lists.
 These data are privately held by HMANA and are not viewable at HawkCount.
 HMANA will not redistribute or otherwise supply personal contact information to any third party without permission.

-Since 1974, HMANA has maintained an archive of raptor migration counts, contributed by more than 1800 spring and autumn hawk watches across the Americas (see Raptor Migration Data).
+Since 1974, HMANA has maintained an archive of raptor migration counts, contributed by more than 1800 spring and autumn hawkwatches across the Americas (see Raptor Migration Data).
 The use of data maintained by HMANA is strongly encouraged.
-Indeed, hawk watches collect and provide their data to the HMANA data archives because they want it used by qualified users for purposes of raptor research, monitoring, conservation, and education.
+Hawk watche sites collect and provide their data to the HMANA data archives because they want it used by qualified users for purposes of raptor research, monitoring, conservation, and education.

 Most data archived by HMANA can be viewed freely on HawkCount.
-However, some hawk watches may restrict public viewing of their data, in which case permission to view data can be sought through submission of a HMANA data release request.
-Regardless of viewing status, all users of hawk count data, especially anyone having an interest in the analysis of these data, interpretation of hawk count data, publication, or reproduction of raptor migration count data, must always seek and receive explicit written permission for use of these data.
+However, some hawkwatches restrict public viewing of their data, in which case permission to view data can be sought through submission of a HMANA data release request.
+Regardless of viewing status, all users of HawkCount data, especially anyone having an interest in the analysis of these data, interpretation of hawk count data, publication, or reproduction of raptor migration count data, must always seek and receive explicit written permission for use of these data.

 Over the decades, these hawk watches have gathered data at significant cost and effort, and have proprietary ownership interests in the data they have produced.
-As a service to the users, researchers, and sites, HMANA has developed a system to facilitate the use of these data by outside researchers while preserving the rights of individual hawk watch sites.
+As a service to the users, researchers, and sites, HMANA has developed a system to facilitate the use of these data while preserving the rights of individual hawkwatch sites.
 Requests for data may be made via the Data Release Request form and submitted to the HMANA Data Curator via email to firstname.lastname@example.org.

 Due to limited resources, HMANA will not contact sites on behalf of for-profit commercial enterprises or in cases when data are to be used for a commercial project.
 We encourage businesses with an interest in these data to contact the site coordinator for each site.
 Site contact information is made available within each site profile.
 It is up to the commercial user to obtain explicit permission from the hawkwatch(es) to use their data and HMANA would appreciate receiving a copy of the permission agreement.